Avon Tail Frequently Asked Questions

 Q. Where can I find a trail head access point?

 A. A few access points are listed under ‘Hikes & Events’/Sample the Avon Trail’, with road directions and GPS coordinates.
 Access points are often marked at the roadside with a small, diamond ‘Avon Trail’ sign.
 Once on the trail, continue along by following the white blazes.
 For a complete list of all the access points with detailed trail description and points of interest along the way, please purchase an Avon Trail Guide.

 A. GPS coordinates are longitude and latitude references (ex.
 43.296425,-80.973462) found in the list of ‘Sample The Avon Trail’ under the ‘Hike & Events’ tab.
 Type these numbers, exactly as punctuated, into your Google Maps direction field.
 Google Maps will zoom to the location of the trail access point.

 Q. Where can I purchase an Avon Trail Guide?

-A. Here, online at Store, or at St. Mary’s Tourist Office, at Stratford Tourist Office or Fanfare Books in Stratford.
-In Kitchener/Waterloo, at Adventure Guide Inc.(The Boardwalk) and at Wordsworth Books, 96 King St S, Waterloo
+A. Here, online at Shop, or at St. Mary’s Tourist Office, at Stratford Tourist Office or Fanfare Books in Stratford.
+In Kitchener/Waterloo, at Adventure Guide Inc.(The Boardwalk) and at Wordsworth Books, 96 King St S, Waterloo.

 Q. Can I take my dog on the trail?